Guidelines for Authors

 Ordinary expenses (stationary, postage, telephone calls, etc.) of the members of the board, when engaged in the monograph series work, will be reimbursed.
 The Chairperson receives an annual stipend (at present, $2000) for work on the series.
 Expenses incurred for work for the CBQMS are to be reimbursed to the Chairperson.

-The Executive Secretary will arrange a contract between The Catholic Biblical Association and the author of each volume accepted for the CBQMS.
+The Executive Director will arrange a contract between The Catholic Biblical Association and the author of each volume accepted for the CBQMS.
 The Association will take out the copyright of the work in the United States of America in the name of the Catholic Biblical Association of America, and will pay a stipend for all rights of publication of one dollar ($1.00) to the author.
 If the Association decides to take the book permanently out of print, the rights will be returned to the author.

 If the subject of the monograph requires an imprimatur or imprimi potest, the individual Roman Catholic author will have to pursue it.